TheFurryDevil/hasiboundlite/README.md

 `boolean` `_textInputActive()` returns whether Starbound wants text input (used to optionally ignore keypresses from **\_keys()**

 `integer` `_reload([string or table])` if a string is given, reloads every asset matching it using Lua's pattern matching, if a table is given reloads all files equal to keys or values that are strings, else reloads every asset.
+Returns count of reloaded assets.
 This does **not** load new assets, and does not rebuild databases, thus not everything can be updated using this.
 It is however extremely fast.
-An example is included in the .pak that lets you reload every asset by holding left shit and pressing F5!
+An example is included in the .pak that lets you reload every script by pressing F5, and every asset if you additionally hold left shift!

 `[string]` `_clipboard([string])` if a string is given sets that string as Windows clipboard text, else returns the current